 Need to shake up your workday lunch routine?
 DIY noodle bowls are the answer.
 This version combines a mixture of chicken base, curry paste, chili-garlic sauce, and fish sauce with raw mushrooms, cooked shrimp, and rice noodles or ramen.
 Pack the ingredients in individual jars, and when you're ready to eat, just add hot water and stir in scallions and lime juice.

-Get the recipe for Soba Noodles With Shrimp and Wakame »
+Get the recipe for DIY Thai Coconut Curry With Shrimp Instant Noodles »

 Stir-Fried Shrimp With Eggs and Chinese Chives